svenssonjoel/svenssonjoel.github.com/pages/src/lispbm_current_status/index.md

 ## Environments

 Environments store mappings between symbols and expressions.
-In lispBM enviroments are implemented as lists made from cons cells on the heap.
+In lispBM environments are implemented as lists made from cons cells on the heap.
 The files `env.c` and `env.h` contains five functions used to manipulate environments.